websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/site-settings-ui-reference.md

 ### Categorization

 *Categorization* helps Administrators organize the Site and makes it easier for Users to find your Site and its content through search and navigation.
-For more information on using tags and categories, see [Organizing Content with Tags and Categories](TODO).
+For more information on using tags and categories, see [Organizing Content with Tags and Categories]() <!-- TODO: Fix link -->.

 ### Site URL

 **Friendly URL:** Specifies your Site's URL paths (i.e. `/my-site`).
-See [Configuring Your Site's Friendly URL](./configuring-your-site-s-friendly-url.md) for more information.
+See [Configuring Your Site's Friendly URL](./managing-site-urls/configuring-your-sites-friendly-url.md) for more information.

 **Public/Private Pages:** Specifies the virtual host to map to the Public and Private Pages of the Site.
-See [Configuring Virtual Hosts Site URLs](./configuring-virtual-hosts-site-urls.md) for more information.
+See [Configuring Virtual Hosts Site URLs](./managing-site-urls/configuring-virtual-hosts-site-urls.md) for more information.

 ![You can configure virtual hosts for your Sites.](./site-settings-ui-reference/images/02.png)